matthewdupre/kubernetes.github.io/docs/getting-started-guides/calico-network-policy.md

 For more information on Project Calico, visit [projectcalico.org](http://projectcalico.org) and the [calico-containers repository](https://github.com/projectcalico/calico-containers).

-This guide will set up a simple Kubernetes cluster with a single Kubernetes master and three Kubernetes nodes.

 ## Prerequisites

 1. You need a Google Cloud Platform account with billing enabled.
 Visit the [Google Developers Console](http://cloud.google.com/console) for more details.